pivotal/docs-tas-adapter/install.md

        ... #! scaling keys are the same as above
      cartographer_builder_runner:
        ... #! scaling keys are the same as above
-     telemetry_informer:
-       ... #! scaling keys are the same as above
    ```

    Where: